fluid-cloudnative/fluid/docs/en/samples/machinelearning.md

 If you find that `4` workers are in the `RUNNING` state, congratulations!
 It means that you have successfully started the training.

-If you want to know where the training is going, please check the arena log:
+If you want to know where the training is going, please check the Arena log:

 ```shell
 $ arena logs --tail 100 -f horovod-resnet50-v2-4x8-fluid